deepal/node-dukpt/README.md

 #### Roadmap

 - [x] Support for DUKPT Encryption/Decryption with 3DES
-- [x] Support for DUKPT Encryption/Decryption with AES (Node v6.x.x and above only)
+- [x] Support for DUKPT Encryption/Decryption with AES